borkdude/carve/README.md

 #### Report mode

-Running carve with in report mode (for example `clojure -Acarve --opts '{:paths ["src" "test"] :report {:format :text}}'`) you can make all the links clickable by switching to compilation-mode.
+Running carve with in report mode (for example `clojure -M:carve --opts '{:paths ["src" "test"] :report {:format :text}}'`) you can make all the links clickable by switching to compilation-mode.